craigfisk/portfolio/README.md

 Contact info:

 -    <a href='https://craigfisk.com/craigfisk_resume_senior_advisor_2023-11-11.pdf'>Senior advisor resume</a>
--    <a href='https://craigfisk.com/craigfisk_resume_software_2023-11-11.pdf'>Software resume</a>
 -    <a href='https://about.me/craigfisk'>About.me/craigfisk</a>
 -    <a href='https://linkedin.com/in/craigfisk'>Linkedin.com/in/craigfisk</a>

-Note: The following essays were generated on bard.google.com using detailed prompts I supplied, re-written to cut wordiness and convert Latinate nouns and adjectives to verb constructions where possible, so  expediting writing on topics I am familiar with through past work.
+Note: The following essays were generated on bard.google.com using prompts I supplied, re-written to cut wordiness and convert Latinate nouns and adjectives to verb constructions where possible, thus expediting writing on topics I am familiar with through past work.

 ## Market Segmentation Using Unsupervised Machine Learning

 <img src="https://craigfisk.com/img/pexels-photo-8613146_cropped_1080.png" style="width: 100%; height: float: right;" >

+There are a lot of publications now on using machine learning in segmentation.
+This post is a personalized summary of some of the thinking on this topic.
 To build a new business is the #1 initiative today, according to a McKinsey & Company "Global Survey" in November 9, 2023.

-In a data-driven world, companies can use machine learning (ML) to gain the market segmentation insights from their data necessary to build new businesses.
+Back in 2017 I arrived early for a presentation on AI.
+I spotted someone I knew had been active in AI for a long time, so I asked what was new.
+He said matrix algebra and regression were still relevant.
+The difference today was that there was 10,000 times more data and 10,000 times more compute power.

-Unsupervised ML is the right method to use when there are no labels or predetermined text categories.
-In contrast, supervised ML is effective in prediction when there is labeled data.
-Generally, labeled data is lacking in marketing segmentation.
-Unsupervised ML enables companies to find hidden patterns and market segments that were less than obvious within the data, and this leads to informed strategic decisions.
+Unsupervised ML, however, does bring something new to the party.
+It is the method to use when there are no labels or predetermined categories.
+Supervised ML uses labeled data.
+Generally, labeled data is lacking in marketing segmentation, or at least it would be good to leave existing ideas behind.

+Unsupervised ML enables finding segments that were less than obvious in the data, and this can lead to innovation.

 ### How Does Unsupervised Segmentation Work?
-Unsupervised ML segmentation identifies clusters of data points that share similar characteristics, without any prior knowledge of what those groupings are.
-This is particularly valuable for exploratory data analysis.
-The point is to discover underlying patterns and relationships that might otherwise remain hidden.
+Unsupervised ML segmentation identifies clusters of data points that share similar characteristics, without prior knowledge of what the groupings are.
+This can be particularly valuable for exploratory data analysis, where the point is to discover underlying patterns and relationships that might otherwise remain hidden.

-By grouping data into meaningful segments, organizations can gain a deeper understanding of their customer base, market dynamics, and operational patterns, leading to more targeted marketing campaigns, improved customer service, and enhanced operational efficiency.
+By grouping data into meaningful segments, companies can gain a deeper understanding of their customer base, market dynamics, and operating patterns, leading to more targeted marketing campaigns, improved customer service, and enhanced operational efficiency.

 ### Unsupervised Segmentation Techniques
 Several unsupervised ML techniques are well-suited for segmentation.
 Among the most popular are: